jacceko/MC-Midnight-Commander-in-EVERY-DOCKER/README.md

 **HOW IT WORK:**

-This script execute mc in container if mc not exist, mc will be installed in proper way depend on system debian/ubi/alpine/centos/ubuntu and then execute mc
+This script execute mc in container if mc not exist, mc will be installed in proper way depend on container system debian/ubi/alpine/centos/ubuntu and then execute mc

 If all work ok - you will see mc blue screen and on bottom you see root@docker-xxxxx some number - this mean your mc are in docker